Adelic line bundles on quasi-projective varieties: Metrics of the Deligne pairing: proofs

 is continuous in $y\in Y(\CC)$.
-Here an integrable function $f$ over $X$ is a continuous function such that the trivial bundle $\CO_X$ with the metric defined by $\|1\|=e^{-f}$ is integrable.
+Here an integrable function $f$ on $X$ is a continuous function such that the trivial bundle $\CO_X$ with the metric defined by $\|1\|=e^{-f}$ is integrable.

 If $f_2,\cdots, f_i$ are all smooth, the continuity is given by Theorem \ref{integral}.
 In general, the strategy is to approximate them by smooth functions.
-For any $j=2,\cdots, i$, by the Stocks formula,
+For any $j=2,\cdots, i$, by the Stokes formula,

-This is an easier version of Lemma \ref{Stocks}.
-Over any compact subset of $Y$, $f_j$ is a uniform limit of smooth functions over $X$.
-Looking the second integral, it suffices to prove the same statement assuming that $f_j$ is smooth.
+This is an easier version of Lemma \ref{Stokes}.
+Over any compact subset of $Y$, $f_j$ is a uniform limit of smooth functions on $X$.
+Looking at the second integral, it suffices to prove the same statement, assuming that $f_j$ is smooth.
 By this method, we can assume that all $f_2,\cdots, f_i$ are all smooth.
 This proves the continuity for flat $f$.

 In the case that $Y$ is normal (but $f$ is not necessarily smooth), let $V$ be the maximal open subscheme of $Y$ over which $X$ is flat.
-Then we have already proved that all the relative integrals above are continuous over $V$, and it suffices to prove that they can extended to continuous functions over $Y$.
+Then we have already proved that all the relative integrals above are continuous on $V$, and it suffices to prove that they can extended to continuous functions on $Y$.
 This is proved in the same way by Theorem \ref{integral}(2).

-\textbf{The curvature current.} Once we have part (1) of Theorem \ref{metric}, it is easy to obtain part (4) of the theorem.
+\textbf{The Chern current.} Once we have part (1) of Theorem \ref{metric}, it is easy to obtain part (4) of the theorem.
 The goal is to prove